 - In-universe example in Shock Treatment: we first see the Farley Flavors Fast Food commercial when a show on DTV takes a break, and if you listen closely, we can hear the commercial play again when Janet is at Brad's parents' house.

-- When The Magic Adventures Of Mumfie aired on Fox Family, you couldn't watch one episode without seeing at least one Discovery Zone ad.
+- When The Magic Adventures Of Mumfie aired on Fox Family, you couldn't watch one episode without seeing at least one Discovery Zone ad, or sometimes two ads!"